ZanyISP/ZanyISP/README.md

 <div id="Introduction" align="center">
   <h3>👋 Introduction</h3>
   Hello!, here is some more info about me and my current projects.
-Hi..
-My name is Matthew, I am a 21 year old Business Owner and Motorsports Driver and Enthusiast.
+Hi...
+My name is Matthew, I am a 21-year-old Business Owner and Motorsports Driver and Enthusiast.
 I work in Several Capacities in the Motorsports industry from driving to Drive Data Analysis to Marketing.
-I also work in the Open Source world with my Company Rabbit-Company, in which I am a partial owner of and the Director of Business Management.
-I like to use GitHub to see what amazing things people are creating and to keep myself organized from time to time.
+I also work in the Open Source world with my Company Rabbit-Company, which I am a partial owner of and the Director of Business Management.
+I like to use GitHub to see what amazing things people are creating and keep myself organized occasionally.

 <hr>
 <h3> 💻I use theses programs...</h3>